-But let’s not forget, frugal living not only means getting the most value out of items you buy so you do not waste your money, but it also means living within your means so you don’t rack up a bunch of debt.
+But let’s not forget that frugal living not only means getting the most value out of items you buy so you do not waste your money, but it also means living within your means so you can get out of debt.

 Frugal living can be your way out of debt and you can set yourself up for new life experiences and travel.

 Frugal living is life-changing because you can put money away for retirement and build an emergency fund all because you made a choice to live frugally.